5th Floor, Rajapushpa Summit

-Under the Qatar National Vision 2030, the country is set to award an estimated USD 85 billion worth of planned projects in the coming years.
-Out of these proposed projects (but unawarded), about USD 9.1 billion worth of projects are under study, while about USD 31.7 billion worth of projects are at some stage of tendering, and USD 44 billion projects are in the designing stage.
-About USD 12.1 billion worth of projects are planned or underway in the oil and gas project market.
+Under the Qatar National Vision 2030, the country in 2018 announced the investment of an estimated USD 85 billion worth of planned projects in the coming years.
+Out of these proposed projects (but unawarded), in 2020, about USD 9.1 billion worth of projects are under study, while about USD 31.7 billion worth of projects are at some stage of tendering, and USD 44 billion projects are in the designing stage.
+About USD 12.1 billion worth of projects is planned or underway in the oil and gas project market.
 Upstream projects account for the lion's share (about 55%) of the country's oil and gas projects.
 Qatar’s ten biggest construction clients together have about USD 55.1 billion worth of projects in execution with Qatari Diar topping the list with about USD 18.5 billion of projects under construction.
-Barwa Real Estate Company was Qatar’s second-biggest construction client with about USD 10.9 billion worth of projects under construction followed by Msheireb Properties with about USD 5.7 billion worth of projects in execution.

 To understand geography trends, Download Sample Report.